 (Cut Off Date for End of EDS and Start of LDS).
 Once the Dry Season period is determined, the Cut Off Date that marks both the End of EDS and Start of LDS and is determined by calculating the total number of days in the Dry Season period and splitting it in half to determine the respective EDS and LDS periods.

-(Vegetation Fuel Type Map).
-At the start of each Crediting Period, the activity participants must create a Vegetation Fuel Type map in accordance with the methodology and ensure that the Vegetation Fuel Type map remains accurate at each verification event.
+(Historical Reference Period selection procedure).
+To establish the Baseline Scenario, the Project must set the HRP as follows (see Figure 6):

-(Selecting the Historical Reference Period).
-To establish the Baseline Scenario, the Project must set (see Figure 6):
+The Historical Reference Period must include the largest possible number of years (YHRP) immediately prior to the Start of the Project Date – subject to a minimum and maximum constraint.
+To ensure that it is representative, the Historical Reference Period (YHRP) must include a minimum of 7 years, and cover a minimum period of at least 2 times the Mean Fire Return Interval (FRI) for the Project Area, and cover a maximum period of 4 times FRI (or 20 years - whichever is smallest).

-The Historical Reference Period must include the largest possible number of years (YHRP) immediately prior to the Start of the Project Date.
-To ensure that it is representative, the Historical Reference Period (YHRP) must include a minimum of 7 years, and cover a period of at least 2 times the Mean Fire Return Interval (FRI) for the Project Area, to a maximum of 4 times FRI, or 20 years (whichever is smallest).
-Such calculations must be based on consistent fire activity datasets, at 250m pixel scale or finer resolution, and include data allows the calculation of the Years Since Last Burnt (YLSB).
+All calculations must be based on consistent fire activity datasets, at 250m pixel scale or finer resolution, and include data allows the calculation of burned area, seasonality classification, and Years Since Last Burnt (YLSB) (YLSB requires at least 5yrs of data preceding the start of the HRP).

 The Historical Reference Period Start Date is the date that is start of the year that is YHRP years before the Project start date.

-The Historical Reference Period End Date is the day before the Project start date.
+The Historical Reference Period End Date is the day before the Project start date (except in limited circumstances where the project start date may be delayed to accommodate EDS operations demonstrations as part of a capacity building and FPIC period)